ceramicskate0/SharpExchange/README.md

-# ExchangeEmailDumper
+# SharpExchange

 This command line POC shows how C# can be used to interact with Microsoft Exchange.
-SHowing that it can be done in other tooling other than Powershell.
+Showing that it can be done in other tooling other than Powershell.
 This is for educational purposes only.
 Dont use for evil or illegal things.

 # Like the work dont forget to hit that Star Button and Sponsor